Education

 Steps:

-• Prepare the Volcano: Place the plastic bottle in the center of the tray.
-Build a volcano shape around it using clay or playdough.
+• Prepare the Volcano: Put the plastic bottle in the middle of the tray.
+You can build a volcano shape surrounding it with clay or playdough.

-• Add Ingredients: Fill the bottle halfway with baking soda.
+• Add Ingredients: Fill the bottle half full of baking soda.
 Add a few drops of dish soap and food coloring.

-• Create the Eruption: Pour vinegar into the bottle and watch the volcano erupt.
+• Create the Eruption: Pour vinegar into the bottle and wait for the volcano to erupt.

 Floating Egg Experiment